-Students off-campus wishing to take a course S/U must check with their program to see if the program has an S/U policy.
-If so, that policy must be the same as Gettysburg College; students must receive a C- or better and the program must list the course as S/U on the transcript.
-Please remember Gettysburg’s policy of taking no more than two S/U courses per year and all courses must be electives.
+Students studying globally who wish to take a course S/U must check with their program to see if the program has an S/U policy.
+If so, that policy must be the same as Gettysburg College, students must receive a C- or better, and the program must list the course as S/U on the transcript.
+Please confirm with CGE that your program's S/U policy matches Gettysburg College's.
+Students may take no more than two S/U courses per academic year, no more than six S/U courses in their academic career, and all courses must be electives.

 Forwarding Your Mail+

-While you are abroad, the Gettysburg College Post Office will forward any first class mail and magazines to your home address.
-They will not forward campus or second class mail.
-If you have any questions about your mail, please contact the campus post office.
+While you are studying globally, the Gettysburg College Post Office will forward any First Class mail and magazines to your home address.
+They will not forward campus or other mail.
+If you have any questions about your mail, please contact the campus Post Office.

 Housing Arrangements For When You Return To Campus+

-If you are studying abroad you will be able to select your OWN housing online (if you are not applying to live in Spark (theme) housing or off-campus housing).
+If you are studying globally, you will be able to select your OWN housing online (if you are not applying to live in the College House Program or off-campus housing).
 With the online housing system, students will need to pre-select each other as roommates prior to selecting a room or apartment.
 (Instructions regarding this part of the process will be distributed with lottery numbers and lottery times in March and April.)
-When doing so, the online housing system will confirm that all roommates have selected one another--and students now become a group.
-Only the student with the lowest (best) lottery number and earliest lottery time will need to select housing for the group via the Online Housing Selection system.
+When doing so, the online housing system will confirm that all roommates have selected one another, and the students will now become a group.
+Only the student with the lowest (best) lottery number and earliest lottery time will select housing for the group via the online housing selection system.

-As mentioned previously, the Office of Residential & First-Year Programs will be publishing additional information about the online housing selection process March 2015.
+As mentioned previously, the Office of Residential & First-Year Programs will provide additional information about the online housing selection process.
 When you receive this information via your campus email, you will also be able to log onto CNAV/MyHousing to: